 - track what’s happening with my emails, such as whether they’re getting opened, forwarded etc.

-- I can make different sign-up forms for the same list, to suit different locations on my website (for example, the one at the bottom of this post is plainer, because I feel like the one with the picture of the dog would be disruptive there).
+- I can make different sign-up forms for the same list, to suit different locations on my website.

 - I can track who signs up from different forms and which articles are prompting the most sign-ups, to see what I should write more of!